-Lachha Paratha (Lachedar Paratha) is a popular Indian bread made using whole wheat flour.
-It is just like your tawa paratha but with extra flaky and buttery layers.
+Lachha Paratha (Lachedar Paratha) is a popular layered Indian flatbread made using whole wheat flour.
+It is very flaky and crispy and pairs very well with Indian curries.
 Check out 3 ways to make it at home (vegan).

 Lachha=Layers and Paratha=Indian Flatbread

-Also known as lachedar paratha or paratwala paratha, this multi-layered flatbread is very easy to make at home from scratch and tastes just like the one you get in restaurants.
+Also known as Paratwala Paratha, this multi-layered flatbread is easy to make from scratch and tastes like the one you get in restaurants.

-It is made with a combination of whole wheat flour, all-purpose flour, fine semolina, sugar, and salt.
-The addition of semolina adds to its crispiness, while sugar gives it a nice caramelization and color.
+It is made with whole wheat flour, all-purpose flour, fine semolina, sugar, and salt.
+Adding semolina adds to its crispiness, while sugar gives it a nice caramelization and color.

-Making Lachedar paratha is super easy but there is a little trick to get those perfect layers, and that’s the reason I am bringing this easy recipe to you!
-I am sharing 3 ways to roll lachha paratha and each method will give you perfect layers.
+Making Lachedar paratha is super easy, but there is a little trick to getting those perfect layers, and that’s the reason I am bringing this easy recipe to you!
+I am sharing 3 ways to roll lachha paratha; each method will give you perfect layers.
 Choose the method you like the most!

 Ingredients

-Flour – I always use a combination of whole wheat flour and all-purpose flour to make lachha paratha as this combination makes them super flaky.
-If you want to make it healthier, then use only whole wheat flour.
+Flour – I always use a combination of whole wheat flour (gehu ka atta) and all-purpose flour (maida) to make lachha paratha, as this combination makes them super flaky.
+If you want to make it healthier, use only whole wheat flour.

-Sugar & Salt – While salt seasons it, sugar gives a perfect caramelization and also adds to its color.
+Sugar and Salt – While salt seasons it, sugar gives a perfect caramelization and also adds to its color.

 How To Make Lachha Paratha